The Mel Robbins PodcastHow to Eliminate Self-Doubt Forever & Build Unshakeable Confidence

 WHAT IT’S REALLY ABOUT

-Four-part framework turns self-doubt into lasting self-trust and confidence
+Four-part framework turns self-doubt into practical, buildable self-trust tools

-- The BIG Trust framework breaks confidence into four trainable attributes—self-acceptance, agency, autonomy, and adaptability—so you can diagnose which component is weak and apply targeted fixes.
+- The BIG Trust framework breaks confidence into four trainable attributes—acceptance, agency, autonomy, and adaptability—so you can target the specific weak link driving your doubt.

 IDEAS WORTH REMEMBERING